Unthrottled/ultra-marathon/content/accomplishments/c_theperfecttheme.md

 As I have been developing my themes, I have been trying to find unique color palettes that make pleasant themes.
 Essentially pushing the boundaries of what should and should not be tolerable.
 Which presents its own unique set of challenges.
-Mainly, what I want to make the IDE do is not what the IDE developers anticipated when building out there look and feel.
+Mainly, what I want to make the IDE do is not what the IDE developers anticipated when building out their look and feel.
 The platform belongs to them, and they can do what they like.
-However, hard coding colorings and not letting things be customizable is _frustrating_.
+However, hard coding colorings and not letting things be customizable, is _frustrating_.

 One of the things that bothers me a bunch is inconsistencies in styling.
 I want my themes to be a buttery smooth experience, and I will not let that one gray border in the obscure window in the settings, ruin that.
 So I have a couple